 There’s also plenty of other walking tracks on Crown land or council land that permit dogs.
 Check the website in advance or signage before getting out of the car with your dog.

-Recommended Dog-Friendly Hikes Around Australia
+Top Dog-Friendly Hikes in Australia

 Staying Safe When Hiking with Your Dog